DykemaBill/redirector/README.md

 Lots still to-do:

-- Build option to add new redirect from the config page
+- Build option to delete items from the config page
 - Move all CSS to one file
 - Log everything as the server runs
 - Date/time JSON backups